alexlogorz/image-processing/DIPCODE_Linux/readme.txt

 6. reg2dsmooth: performs a basic uniform smoothing by averaging the pixels within a mask

+7. histostretch: performs contrast enhancment by stretching pixels from C, D to A, B

+8. althistostretch: same as above but uses the 5th and 95th percentile.

+9. histostretch: seperates the background and foreground by thresholding and stretches on or the other.

+10. colorstretch: stretches the RGB channels independantly from A to B.

+11. hsistretch: same as colorstretch but it stretches HSI independently from A to B.

+12. rgbtohsi applies the formulas that convert the RGB channels to HSI.

 *** PARAMETERS FILE ***

 Parameters format: